TerribleDev/blog.terribledev.io.hexo/source/_posts/StatsN-A-modern-statsd-client-for-dotnet-core.md

 ## Statsd clients, not as simple as you think

 Ok so I know what you are thinking.
 This can't be that complicated right?
 Well statsd has no rest endpoint.
 Statsd does not talk http, this is either a Udp, or Tcp connection.
 These are simple connections, with bytes being pumped over the wire.
-There are many gotchas in the land of socke reuse, and capturing them effectively is not simple.
+There are many gotchas in the land of socket reuse, and capturing them effectively is not simple.
 Building the metrics up, and pumping them over the wire in a manor that does not hinder the calling application is not as simple as one might believe.
 I spent quite some time in Linqpad making sure I was making the right decision.
 I always picked the decision that was faster, even if the code was/is uglier.

 Writing a library that prevents throwing exceptions is no trivial matter.
 Infact this requires [lots of unit tests](https://coveralls.io/github/TryStatsN/StatsN), and I know I didn't hit all the lines of code in my testing.
 Getting everything right is tricky for sure!